 We past the Feustels once again on our way out of the Mire, exchanging details on our Canada Warbler sighting for a tip to check near the parking area for Mourning Warbler, which we did successfully.
 From there we continued on to Tupper Lake, where a scan of the northern marshes turned up American Bitterns, Ring-necked Ducks, and Eastern Kingbirds.
 Back at Sabattis Bog, the Canada Jay family was nowhere to be seen, but I was pleased to hear my first Red Crossbill of the year.
 Our final birding stop for the day was back on Blue Mountain Road, this time exploring the southern trail to the St. Regis River.
 A fledgling Lincoln’s Sparrow was one of the highlights on this hike, which also featured a flotilla of baby Wood Ducks and singing Pine and Black-throated Blue Warblers.

 Once again, the bulk of our outdoor efforts were complete by the time mid-afternoon rolled around.
 However, I had one more scheme in mind before departing the Adirondacks.
 Once the sun had set, we set off on a final drive down Circle Road in the hopes of finding some nocturnal birds.
 It turned out to be a bit buggier than I would’ve liked, and there was no sign of the Barred Owls we’d heard a few nights prior.
 When I stopped the car near a stand of conifers down the road from Little Tupper Lake, I immediately heard several small, raspy hisses coming from the shadowed branches.
 Jacqi and I tried in vain to get a visual on the hidden birds, but I did manage to obtain a very faint recording.
-Comparing this audio to samples online backed up my gut assessment that the source of the noise was a group of fledgling Northern Saw-whet Owls.
-This observation would be the first confirmed record of nesting for the New York Breeding Bird Atlas this year.
-Satisfied with the success of this after hours outing, we finally returned to our beds.
+Comparing this audio to samples online suggests that these could have been fledgling Northern Saw-whet Owls.
+Unfortunately, without getting a visual or good recordings there was no way to confidently confirm this tentative identification.
+Satisfied with the results of our search efforts, we finally returned to our beds.

 Jacqi and I allowed ourselves to sleep in a bit on Thursday morning, rising at around 8 AM and pulling our things together for departure.
 Soon we were on the road again, passing the beautiful views along the shores of Tupper Lake as we slowly made our way south.
 A Ruffed Grouse crossing the road between Long Lake and Newcomb was a welcome parting gift, especially considering that I hadn’t seen this species in several years.
 We made a brief stop at my parents’ Lake George campground for a delicious lunch before continuing on and leaving the Adirondack Mountains behind us.